F.A.S.T. (Faculty and Staff Treatment)

 - Heartburn and abdominal pain

-- Lab tests (for adults 12 years and older) — Tests may be ordered from F.A.S.T. health care providers or community providers.
+- Lab tests (for patients 12 years and older) — Tests may be ordered from F.A.S.T. health care providers or community providers.

 - Pharmacy services — We fill prescriptions written by F.A.S.T. health care providers and community providers.